la2050/archive/_projects/2014/griffith-observatory-a-planetarium-for-2050-now.md

     The answers are intriguing and surprising.
 The combination of new equipment and unique storytelling will give our community another breathtaking, exciting, inspirational experience grounded in science.
-  cost: >-
-    It is anticipated that special animation consultants will cost between
-    $230,000 and $280,000.
-We are close to closing a $100,000 gift from a private donor.
-This donor has indicated a willingness to donate again in 2015.
-With the LA2050 grant, we should hit our target.
-Since we will pay the animators on an hourly basis, if we do not hit the target, we can manage costs by reducing the complexity of the animation.
-  budget: >-
-    We anticipate the need for 2700 hours of animation at a cost between $85 and
-    $105 per hour.
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '0'